7RU7H/Archive/Brain-Hacking/Reframing-Hard-Cybersecurity-Problems-For-Fun-And-Profit.md

 Keyroot is should strive to change the way people think and be challenging

 1. Reframe the problem - Hacking all about reframing hard problems
-	- Chunking of a problemv become easier
+	- Chunking of a problem become easier
 	2. If you can't fix it...
 Feature it
 		- There are hard problems you cant fix, admit is exist and expose the probelm to youself and others - Talks, Challenge Parties and papers exposing the problem
 	1. Typology of Problems